flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-catch-boundary-event.md

 sidebar_position: 2
 ---

-# Message Catch Boundary Events
+# Message Catch Boundary events

 :::info quick intro
 **What is it?** A Message Catch Boundary Event is a special [**event**](../../../terms/events) that can be attached to a user task in a [**process**](../../../terms/flowx-process-definition).